10 Best Things to Do this Spring in Georgia

 Breweries

 Atlanta has the most craft breweries, including big-name ones like Sweetwater and those with multiple locations like Monday Night.
-But there are many breweries in other cities and towns, like Macon Beer Company, Creature Comforts in Athens, and Eagle Creek Brewing in Statesboro.
-Grab a bite with your pint at a brew pub, like Rome City Brewing Co. and Good Word Brewing and Public House in Duluth.
+But there are many breweries in other cities and towns, like Fall Line Brewing in Macon, Creature Comforts in Athens, and Eagle Creek Brewing in Statesboro.
+Grab a bite with your pint at a brewpub, like Good Word Brewing and Public House in Duluth.

 For more great breweries, check out this list of The 21 Essential Breweries in Georgia.